Foroozani/ComputerVision/README.md

-## Module 3: Image Creation with GANs
+## Module 3: Image Creation with DCGANs

 **Generative Adversarial Network** (GAN) can generate images from a learned latent space.
 A GAN is one of the simplest neural-based models that implements adversarial learning, and was initially conceived in a bar in Montreal by _Ian Goodfellow and collaborators (Goodfellow, I., et al. (2014))_.
 It is based on a